7uppp/personal-profile/README.md

 You can vist the website here : https://7uppp.github.io/personal-profile/

 ### Warning
-Please note it is the 1st version and fully resposive pages are under processing.
+Please note it is the 1st version and mobile pages are under processing and it may result some bug when you vist by phone.